The Neon Highway: Production

 Filming occurred in Columbus, Georgia, in March 2021.
 Filming also occurred in Pine Mountain, Harris County, Georgia, and Hamilton, Georgia.

 Release

 Film producer Stratton Leopold stated in a November 2023 interview with the Ledger-Enquirer: "We’ll premiere on the 27th of February.
 It’ll be the first of March in the theaters."
 In February 2024, it was announced that the film will be released in theaters on March 15, 2024, after a premiere in Nashville on March 13.
 The film also was released via streaming on February 27, 2024.
 The movie then made its Netflix debut in the US on July 11, 2024.

-Reception

-It has an IMDb rating of 6 from six user reviews.